 100. Introduction to Africana Studies This interdisciplinary introduction to Africana Studies combines teaching foundational texts in the field with instruction in critical reading and writing.
-The course will cover Africa and the Atlantic Slave Trade, the creation of African Disaporic communities, the conceptualization and representation of

-Black culture and identity, and the intellectual and institutional development of Black and Africana Studies.
-This course fulfills the Division II social sciences and the Comparative Civilizations distribution requirements.
+The course will cover Africa and the Atlantic Slave Trade, the creation of African Disaporic communities, the conceptualization and representation of Black culture and identity, and the intellectual and institutional development of Black and Africana Studies.
+This course fulfills the Division II social sciences distribution requirement and the Comparative Civilizations graduation requirement.
+This course is cross-listed as LALC 121.

 200. Approaches to Africana Studies This course will investigate the importance of conceptual analysis and the development of concepts in the theoretical and textual research of Africana Studies.
-Thus, the course will focus on various interpretive frameworks and approaches to organizing and understanding Africana Studies, including but not limited to the African model, Afrocentricity, diaspora model, critical race theory, post-modernism, and post colonialism.
+Thus, the course will focus on various interpretive frameworks and approaches to organizing and understanding Africana Studies, including but not limited to the African model, Afrocentricity, diaspora model, critical race theory, postmodernism, and post colonialism.
 Prerequisite: 100.
-This course fulfills the Division II social sciences distribution requirement.
-This course fulfills the WR distribution requirement.
+This course fulfills the Division II social sciences distribution requirement and the WR graduation requirement.

 235. Introduction to Caribbean Studies The greater Caribbean region was at the center of the formation of the modern African Diaspora.
 Over the years, the Caribbean region has played an influential role in the development of social and cultural movements throughout the African Diaspora.
 This class will survey the Caribbean, examining its location, population, diversity, and significant role in shaping world events.
 Students will become familiar with the Caribbean region, its place as a site of empire, and the important role of key intellectuals who were foundational in developing anti-colonial and post-colonial black consciousness.
 The course will cover the following areas of inquiry: geography and sociology of the region, key theoretical concepts, leading intellectuals, transforming world events and cultural production.
 This course fulfills the Division II social sciences distribution requirement.
+This course is cross-listed ast LALC 122.